Using Turmeric for Peace Lilies—Benefits and How to Use It

 Why Turmeric?

 Turmeric contains curcumin, a compound with strong antifungal and antibacterial properties.
 For peace lilies, this makes turmeric their best friend.
-Turmeric would help prevent fungal growth in the soil because fungal infections often develop due to excess moisture, poor drainage or contaminated soil.
+Turmeric would help prevent fungal growth in the soil because fungal infections often develop due to excess moisture, poor drainage, or contaminated soil.
 And our peace lilies are highly vulnerable to them.

 Along with this, turmeric also has a mild pest-repelling quality.
 But it is important to note that turmeric won’t kill the pests straight away.
 But its strong scent and compounds can discourage pests from settling in the soil.